Altiea/PSO2-FAQ/pages/01.basics/01.what-is-pso2/docs.md

 You must create a Japanese Profile on your Nintendo Switch to download PSO2 Cloud.
 To do so, simply create a new Profile on your Switch and set the Profile's locale to "Japan".

 Unlike other versions of the game, the version on the Nintendo Switch is streamed to your system over the internet via a cloud server.
 As such, **this version of the game may not work as intended depending on location and internet quality.**

+Differences from the PC version:
+* The Switch version can only access Cloud Blocks (Blocks with the number designation B3XX).
+Switch players can only access Cloud Blocks on Shared Ship.
+* Certain graphics settings are not available in the Options menu.
+* The Cloud version has segregated Rankings for Challenge Quest and Battle Arena modes.
+* Switch version players cannot communicate with players using the PS4 or PSVita versions of the game in MyRooms and Team Rooms.
+* Switch players can obtain unique Titles by completing Quests while playing the Switch version.
+These Titles award cosmetic items based on Link from The Legend of Zelda: Breath of the Wild.
+These cosmetics can be used in any version of the game once obtained.

 ## Starting & selecting a ship